halayi/linux-basic/README.md

 Welcome to the Linux World.

-Whether you are a programmer or are an amateur in the computing world, it doesn't matter.
+Whether you are know something about computers or are an amateur, it doesn't matter.

-Here you will get the information and also understand how your computer gets to do what it does, the behind the scenes kind of stuff.
+Here, I will be sharing with you different information about the Linux Operating Systems.